joelek/atlas/readme.md

 context.createNullableStringField();
 ```

-String fields may be created with a "searchable" hint that instructs Atlas to include the corresponding fields when searching the database.
+String fields may be created with a "searchable" hint that instructs Atlas to include the corresponding fields when performing searches in the database.

 ```ts
 context.createStringField({ searchable: true });